sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 # AirPlay 2
-Shairport Sync offers AirPlay 2 support for audio sources on iOS devices, Macs, HomePod minis and Apple TVs.
+Shairport Sync offers AirPlay 2 support for audio sources on iOS devices, Macs from macOS 10.15 (Catalina) onwards, HomePod minis and Apple TVs.

 ## What Works
 - AirPlay 2 audio for iOS, HomePod mini, AppleTV and Mac players.